Table of Contents

 The Ball Python Care Sheet

-Ball Python Size
+- Ball Python Size

 When considering the best ball python enclosure plans, you should think of the size too.
 The females are usually longer than males.

-A 5-foot ball python is already considered big, however, there are reports of much longer ones.
+A 5-foot ball python is already considered big.
+However, there are reports of much longer ones.

-Ball Python Lifespan
+- Ball Python Lifespan

 With proper care, a ball python can live for 30 years or more.
 The recorded oldest age of a ball python is more than 40 years.

-Ball Python Feeding
+- Ball Python Feeding

 You can feed a ball python with an approximately sized rodent once per week.
-The term “appropriately sized” means that the prey is no bigger o circumference that the ball python at its biggest circumference.
+The term “appropriately sized” means that the prey is no bigger o circumference than the ball python at its biggest circumference.

 Young ball pythons eat rats and moving up in size as they grow bigger.
 They can also feed on frozen/thawed or pre-killed rodents.

 Never handle a ball python for at least a day after it fed.
-This is because ball python might regurgitate.
+This is because a ball python might regurgitate.
 It is also important to know that some ball pythons will not eat for a few hours after being handled, so try to avoid handling if you plan to feed it.

-Additionally, never leave a live rodent inside the enclosure, since they can injure your ball python.
+Additionally, never leave a live rodent inside the enclosure since they can injure your ball python.

-Ball Python Water
+- Ball Python Water

 Always check its water bowls from time to time since ball pythons are known to defecate in their water bowls.

-Ball Python Handling and Temperament
+- Ball Python Handling and Temperament

 Naturally, ball pythons are shy and prefer to do much in hiding.
-And just like any other snakes, without trust your ball python might see you as a threat.
+And just like any other snakes, without trust, your ball python might see you as a threat.

 Always strive to support the body of your ball python and try to avoid any fast movements.
 Once a ball python realizes that you are not a threat, it will often enjoy being handled.